MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_NavigationCompleted

-Add an event handler for the NavigationCompleted event.
+Add an event handler for the `NavigationCompleted` event.

 > public HRESULT [add_NavigationCompleted](#add_navigationcompleted)([ICoreWebView2NavigationCompletedEventHandler](icorewebview2navigationcompletedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-NavigationCompleted fires when the WebView has completely loaded (body.onload has fired) or loading stopped with error.
+`NavigationCompleted` runs when the WebView has completely loaded (`body.onload` runs) or loading stopped with error.

 ```cpp
     // Register a handler for the NavigationCompleted event.